 3. Laundry basket skee ball – The best part of this game is, it is very simple to set up and safe to play indoor without breaking anything.
 You need some plastic pit balls, a box, and a laundry basket.
 Learn how to make this game work.

 4. Easy DIY paper toy – Make this interesting fun toy to kill the boredom.
-You just need some colorful papers, a rope, and some origami folds to make the toy.
+You just need some colorful paper, a rope, and some origami folds to make the toy.
 Learn from the video tutorial.

-5. Paper caterpillar race using straw – Try this super easy paper caterpillar race with toddlers.
+5. Paper caterpillar race using a straw – Try this super easy paper caterpillar race with toddlers.
 I’m sure your kids would love this fun activity.

 6. Ping Pong ball Playdough Straw Maze activity – Make a colorful maze using playdough on a table and start rolling the ping pong ball through a straw into the path.
 Get the full tutorial.

-7. Paper towel roll marble run – A simple but fun activity, make a marble run on a wall using paper towel rolls and toilet paper rolls, fix them with tape.
+7. Paper towel roll marble run – A simple but fun activity, make a marble run on a wall using paper towel rolls and toilet paper rolls, and fix them with tape.

 8. Make DIY movable hand – A simple and creative craft for indoor play